 Community Environmental Health and Justice Program

-The Environmental Law Institute’s Community Environmental Health and Justice Program (CEHJ) works with grassroots, community based organizations and advocates to address challenges to their environment and health.
-Working in partnership with those who live the policies made by government, the program seeks to increase the capacity of community organizations and advocates to protect their health and environment.
+The Environmental Law Institute’s Community Environmental Health and Justice Program works with grassroots, community-based organizations and advocates to address challenges to their environment and health -- in particular challenges stemming from exposure to pollution and insufficient involvement in decision-making.
 ELI does this by:

 - advancing effective implementation of environmental laws and regulations designed to protect community health and environment and ensure public participation in government decision-making;

 - providing education and training to grassroots community leaders and environmental justice advocates to strengthen their efforts to protect community health and environment;

 - developing and implementing programs that foster community and stakeholder involvement in all levels of government; and

 - promoting dialogue and collaborative problem-solving in government and private sector decision-making and use of government information.

 Using Environmental Laws and Alternative Dispute Resolution to Address Environmental Justice: This project has helped grassroots community organization leaders understand how they can use the non-litigation opportunities, rules and tools provided by environmental laws and alternative dispute resolution (ELADR) to achieve environmental justice (EJ).